bipindevops2017/dwh_user_transaction/README.md

 3. Copy the Solution.py in the Image
 4. Build the Docker Image
 5. Run the Image in the Container and output the result on Console

+`Summary`
+It has a great set of Data to Analyse  user transactions.
+Please create another branch if you want to make contribution